Sriparno08/Openpedia/README.md

 There are a lot of questions that revolve around the concept of open source.

-Here are some priceless resources that will help answer these questions in detail.
+Here are some priceless resources that will answer these questions in detail:

 ### 📄 Articles